rsanche4/Raccoon-Engine/docs/documentation.md

 I am Rafael Sanchez — a slightly sleep-deprived but highly passionate nerd with a lot of free time on my hands haha.
 I spend most of my time chilling at 127.0.0.1, building fun stuff, going on long walks.
 I also love math & AI!
 It's funny that I actually did not study game dev in college but Machine Learning instead.
 The weird turns of life!
 Oh and I also like acting and do fun theater shows every now and then.
 Boy do I have a diverse profile.
 Follow me on linkedin! -> https://www.linkedin.com/in/rafael-sanchez4/

 ### 4. Installation Guide
 To install Python, go to [https://www.python.org/downloads/](https://www.python.org/downloads/) and download the latest version for your operating system.
 On **Windows**, make sure to check the box that says **"Add Python to PATH"** during installation.
-After installation, open a terminal (Command Prompt or Terminal) and verify that Python is installed by typing: python --version
+After installation, open a terminal (Command Prompt or Terminal) and verify that Python is installed by typing: `python --version`.
 After this, you are set!
 Usually pip is installed with python.
-So also type in the terminal: pip --version If you see the versions that's good!
+So also type in the terminal: `pip --version`.
+If you see the versions that's good!
 Now you are ready to install all the requirements for our project.
-Navigate with your terminal to this folder and type: pip install -r requirements.txt
+Navigate with your terminal to this folder and type: `pip install -r requirements.txt`.
 You should now wait for all the packages to be downloaded.
 Once ready, we are good to go.

 ## ⚙️ Technical Overview